metio/terraform-provider-migadu/docs/data-sources/aliases.md

 page_title: "migadu_aliases Data Source - terraform-provider-migadu"
 subcategory: ""
 description: |-
-  Gets all aliases of a domain.
+  Get information about all email aliases of a domain.
 ---

 # migadu_aliases (Data Source)

-Gets all aliases of a domain.
+Get information about all email aliases of a domain.

 ## Example Usage